jesuszadkl-cmyk/edgePurge/README.md

 Este script fue generado con **ChatGPT-4 (OpenAI)** y proporcionado tal cual para uso libre y distribución.
 Distribuido públicamente por el usuario sin modificaciones manuales en el código original.

+---

+## 📦 How to Download and Use

+To avoid errors and make it easier to run the script:

+➡️ **Click "Code" button**
+➡️ Then select **"Download ZIP"**

+After downloading:

+1. **Extract the ZIP** file to any folder.
+2. Open the extracted folder.
+3. Right-click on `purge-edge.ps1` → select **"Run with PowerShell"** *(as administrator)*.
+4. Follow the on-screen instructions.

+> 💡 If you're comfortable with Git, you can also clone the repository — but downloading as ZIP is recommended for most users.